The 20 Best Vocal Cord Dysfunction Doctors Near Me in New York, US

 English

-Milan Amin is a General Surgeon in New York, New York.
+Milan Amin is a General Surgeon practicing medicine in New York, New York.
 Dr. Amin is rated as a Distinguished provider by MediFind in the treatment of Vocal Cord Dysfunction.
-His top areas of expertise are Spasmodic Dysphonia, Recurrent Respiratory Papillomatosis, Vocal Cord Dysfunction, Endoscopy, and Laryngectomy.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Spasmodic Dysphonia, Recurrent Respiratory Papillomatosis, Vocal Cord Dysfunction, Endoscopy, and Laryngectomy.

 Distinguished in Vocal Cord Dysfunction